luuck25/System-Design-Resources/kafka.md

 * **Topics:** A logical name used to group messages, similar to a table in a database.
 * **Partitions:** To handle massive volumes of data, topics are divided into partitions, which are physical directories on the broker.
 This allows for parallel processing.
 * **Replication:** Each partition has a Replication Factor (the number of copies maintained).
 Replicas are classified as Leaders (handling all requests) or Followers (passive duplicates for redundancy).
-* **Log Segments:** Instead of one massive file, partitions are split into smaller files called segments.
+* **Log Segments:** It is actual file where topic/partition data is written.
+Instead of one massive file, partitions are split into smaller files called segments.
 * **Offsets:** Every message in a partition is assigned a unique 64-bit integer offset, which serves as its unique ID within that partition.

 ---